 When it comes to major hurricanes and where they make landfall, Louisiana ranks third in the nation, coming behind only Florida and Texas in the number of severe storms.
 When these storms strike, thousands, or even hundreds of thousands, of businesses and homes are temporarily vacant as residents and owners wait for the danger to pass.
 During these times, it is not unusual to hear news stories about people who remained in the region during the storm who are looting unattended businesses and homes.

 While some looting instances are merely crimes of opportunity, other looters are simply in search of basic necessities so they can survive the initial aftermath of the hurricane.
-Looting is a crime in Louisiana, but having an experienced criminal defense attorney helps you tell your story to prosecutors to reduce or avoid some of the consequences this charge carries.
+Looting is a crime in Louisiana, but having an experienced Shreveport criminal defense lawyer helps you tell your story to prosecutors to reduce or avoid some of the consequences this charge carries.

 What Louisiana’s Laws Say About Hurricane Looting